Ph-zin/Ph7/README.md

         silentAimOriginalCFrame = nil
     end

-    if silentAimEnabled then
+    if silentAimEnabled and visualTargetPlayer then
-        local targetPos = getVisualTarget()
+        local targetPos = getTargetPosition(visualTargetPlayer.Character, "Head")
         if targetPos then
             if not aimIndicatorLine then
                 aimIndicatorLine = Drawing.new("Line")